 Rewards program: Purchases earn points in Chase Ultimate Rewards®, a flexible point program that can be used for travel rewards.
 One point has a value of 1 cent, but when redeeming for travel through the Chase travel portal, points have a fixed value of 1.5 cents.
 You can get an even greater value by transferring points to one of Ultimate Rewards® nine airline partners or four hotel partners.

 - Flexible points that offer good value.
-Chase Ultimate Rewards® are among the most flexible in the travel space, with nine airline and four hotel rewards transfer partners – giving you many different ways to use your points.
+Chase Ultimate Rewards are among the most flexible in the travel space, with nine airline and three hotel rewards transfer partners – giving you many different ways to use your points.
 You can also use points through the Chase travel portal at a fixed rate of 1.5 cents each towards airfare and hotels of your choice.

 - Exceptional rewards for travel and dining.
-Of all the premium credit cards, the Chase Sapphire Reserve® offers the most points per dollar spent for both travel and dining.
+The Chase Sapphire Reserve® offers a generous amount of points per dollar spent for both travel and dining.
 If you primarily use this card when you travel, you would earn unlimited triple points on most of your big expenses.

 - Limited travel lounge access.
 For the high price tag, this card only offers lounge benefits through Priority Pass, a network of lounges around the world.
 It does not allow entry into any carrier’s lounges and comes with some surprising rules, including limited accommodation during busy times.

 - No elite status with travel partners.
 Unlike its nearest competitor, the Chase Sapphire Reserve® does not come with any elite status with partner brands.
 If you get accepted for this card, don’t expect to get to the front of the line at any hotels or car rental locations.